will-wow/natural-language-commander/README.md

 An *intent* is a collection of utterances, slots, and a callback that collectively describe a single conceptual command, like "add an item to my todo list."

+### Questions
+A *question* is a named question you can register.
+When you later ask the question, NLC will handle asking the user and validating their answer.

 ### Utterances
 An *utterance* is a specific way of giving a command, like